-Unfortunately, standards appear to have slipped recently and there is now serious concern amongst trekking agents and environmentalists about the state of some of the trails.
+Unfortunately, standards appear to have slipped recently.
+As a result, there is now serious concern amongst trekking agents and environmentalists about the state of some of the trails.

-Dispose of litter properly
+1) Dispose of litter properly

-Don’t start fires
+2) Don’t start fires

 But Kilimanjaro still bears plenty of scars from damage caused by out-of-control fires.
 Indeed, every couple of years there’s a new report of a fire breaking out on the slopes.

-There’s absolutely no need to light a fire on Kilimanjaro.For cooking, your guides and porters should use kerosene, while for heat, put another layer of clothes on, or cuddle up to somebody who doesn’t mind being cuddled up to.
+There’s absolutely no need to light a fire on Kilimanjaro.For cooking, your guides and porters should use kerosene.
+While for heat, put another layer of clothes on, or cuddle up to somebody who doesn’t mind being cuddled up to.

-Boil, filter or purify your drinking water
+3) Boil, filter or purify your drinking water

 This will help to reduce the number of non-returnable, non-reusable, non-biodegradable and very non-environmentally friendly plastic mineral water bottles that are used on Kili.

-Use the purpose-built latrines on Kilimanjaro
+4) Use the purpose-built latrines on Kilimanjaro

-If the situation is really urgent and you cannot wait until you reach one of the purpose-built latrines along the way, deliberate before you defecate: firstly, make sure you’re at least 20m away from both the path and any streams or rivers – the mountain is still the main source of water for many villages and the people who live there would prefer it if you didn’t crap in their H2O.
+If the situation is really urgent and you cannot wait until you reach one of the purpose-built latrines along the way, deliberate before you defecate.
+Firstly, make sure you’re at least 20m away from both the path and any streams or rivers.
+The mountain is still the main source of water for many villages and the people who live there don’t want you to go in their H2O.

 Give it a go next time you need to, err, go.
-The reader does, in fact, go on to say that trekkers should adopt the ‘pack it in – pack it out’ method, ie to double-bag toilet paper (preferably in a ziplock bag) and take it out of the park; and this, to be fair, is the best way to keep Kili pristine and paper-free.
+The reader does, in fact, go on to say that trekkers should adopt the ‘pack it in – pack it out’ method, ie to double-bag toilet paper (preferably in a ziplock bag) and take it out of the park.
+This, to be fair, is the best way to keep Kili pristine and paper-free.

-Leave Kilimanjaro’s flora and fauna alone
+5) Leave Kilimanjaro’s flora and fauna alone

 So leave it all alone; that way, other trekkers can enjoy them too.

-Stay on the trails to look after the mountain
+6) Stay on the trails to look after the mountain

 7) Wash away from streams and rivers